Alhadis/PPJSON/README.md

 -c, --colour             [bool]     Colourises the prettified output -i, --indent             [size]     Indentation width, expressed in spaces.
-Default: 4 -a, --alphabetise                   Order properties alphabetically
+Default: 4 -a, --alphabetise                   Order properties alphabetically -p, --paged                         Show content in pager if too long to fit in screen
 ```

 The `[bool]` options above are all enabled by default.